 Are you accepting new patients?

-Yes, Dental Distinction is accepting new patients including adults and children for general, cosmetic and restorative dentistry.
-Jason Petkevis, DMD gladly welcomes new patients from Chester Springs, PA and the surrounding areas.
+Yes, Dental Distinction is accepting new patients including adults and children for general, cosmetic, and restorative dentistry.
+Jason Petkevis, DMD gladly welcomes new patients from Chester Springs, Pennsylvania, and surrounding areas including Main Line, Exton, and Downington PA.

 Do you see children?